Educationally subnormal: Demographics

 Later in 1962, a study examined a random sample of children deemed educationally subnormal in South Wales.
 The study noted that the children were 61% boys and 39% girls.
-The boys were disproportionately born later in the academic year and especially the summer months.
+The boys were disproportionately born later in the academic year, and especially in the summer months.
 The children were also disproportionately from less wealthy households.
-They appeared to be less likely to be first-borns than the general population.
-A significant minority of children had difficulties with their speech and sight.
-Whilst, almost half were deemed maladjusted.
+They appeared to be less likely to be firstborns than the general population.
+A significant minority of children had difficulties with their speech and sight, whilst almost half were deemed maladjusted.

-Ethnic Minority and Immigrant children
+Ethnic minority and immigrant children

-A 1967 report by the Inner London Education Authority found 28% of children in London ESN schools were black immigrant children in comparison to 15% of the mainstream school population.
-During the 1960s and 1970s, black children generally underperformed white children at school which fed into a common belief that black people were inherently intellectually inferior.
-This meant that teachers often feared that black children would depress the performance of their class.
+A 1967 report by the Inner London Education Authority found 28% of children in London ESN schools were black immigrant children, in comparison to 15% of the mainstream school population.
+During the 1960s and 1970s, black children generally underperformed white children at school, which fed into a common belief that black people were inherently intellectually inferior.
+This meant that teachers frequently feared that black children would depress the performance of their class.
 The needs of immigrant children from the Caribbean in particular were often neglected.
-These children often came to the UK after their parents so were adjusting to life in a new environment in the care of virtual strangers they had not seen in years.
-They had often previously spoken Jamaican English but were not given the support adjusting to a new dialect which they would have received had they spoken a different language.
+These children frequently came to the UK after their parents, so were adjusting to life in a new environment in the care of virtual strangers they had not seen in years.
+They usually previously spoke Jamaican English, but were not given the support in adjusting to a new dialect which they would have received had they spoken a different language.

+Further developments

+In 2025, Labour MP Kim Johnson called for an inquiry to be held into this policy.